cockroachdb/docs/cockroachcloud/configure-cloud-org-sso.md

       - Google
       - Microsoft
 1. For GitHub, Google, and Microsoft authentication methods, allow all email domains and disable autoprovisioning.

+Members must still sign in using your organization's custom URL.

 ## What's next?